WE’RE HIRING!

 As an adult think of how you feel if you didn’t get enough sleep, are under the weather, or got into an argument with your significant other, you to might appear irritable, argumentative, or defiant.
 However; at what point as parents do you become concerned about your child’s behavior and start worrying that your child might be suffering from ODD.

-hostile behavior toward authority figures which significantly affects their daily functioning.
-There is no known cause of ODD and is most likely caused by a combination of environmental,
+ODD is a disorder that is characterized by an ongoing pattern of uncooperative, defiant, and hostile behavior toward authority figures which significantly affects their daily functioning.
+There is no known cause of ODD and is most likely caused by a combination of environmental, biological, and psychological factors.

 There are two types of ODD; early childhood onset and Adolescent onset.
 ODD is found it both boys and girls and it has a high prevalence with ADHD.
 Statistics show about 10% of children will develop ODD and 1 out of every 4 children diagnosed with ADHD also show symptoms associated with ODD.